Percutaneous Tibial Nerve Stimulation

 PTNS is used to treat an overactive bladder in women.
-A signal from PTNS travels up through the nerve.
-It moves to patch of nerves at the base of the spine.
-Nerves that control the bladder can be found there.
+The signal starts near the heel.
+It travels up the nerve to a patch of nerves near the spine.
+The signal stimulates nerves in this patch including nerves that control the bladder.
+The signals then help the bladder muscles relax.

 Problems from the procedure are rare.
 All procedures have some risk.
-Your doctor will review potential problems such as:
+The care team will discuss possible problems such as:

 PTNS is not recommended in people with:

 The doctor will need to know about any medicine or supplements you are taking.

 Description of Procedure